mnemnion/porch/phonemes.md

  ```

  The order is generated.
 To work for Urbit, or anything else really, these need to be permuted.
 You'll note that `zod` is hanging out in the low end as requested.
 256 could be ~diznoc, for rough continuity.
 Or ~daznoc, I chose `das` but this is of course arbitrary.

+This is only rough on English in that three letter syllables beginnign with x are hen's teeth.
+This will encourage us to pronounce `x` "sh", which is the only preferred phonetic realization that will be counterintuitive for English speakers. "ch" and "loogie" are also ok.